LindaAdel/SyarahChallenge/README.md

-# MyApp
+# challenge App

-MyApp is an iOS app built with the MVVM (Model-View-ViewModel) architecture pattern.
+challenge App is an iOS app built with the MVVM (Model-View-ViewModel) architecture pattern.
 It leverages various analytics services to provide a personalized and data-driven user experience.
 The app also utilizes the Composite Strategy pattern to handle multiple analytics providers. also the app consist of 3 screens login , signup and home the ui is made using swift ui . it has multpile events like user_login , user_signup , categorie_selected and button_clicked.

 ---